Sending Docs Checklist for Business Entity Tax Returns

 • You send us your tax stuff and we alert you through an email and a text message that it is received.

-• Client Support reviews it for obvious missing information or items, and contacts you if necessary.
+• Tax Support reviews it for obvious missing information or items, and contacts you if necessary.

-• Your Tax Accountant alongside a Tax Manager or Partner prepare your tax returns.
+• Your Tax Accountant alongside your Client Manager prepares your tax returns.
 Fun!

 • If there are questions or clarifications needed, your Tax Accountant contacts you via email or telephone call.
 You are also alerted with a text message.
 We try to only have one point of contact (or one throat to choke) so communications are efficient for you.

 • If you have questions or comments, you can reply to the tax return summary email or we can schedule an appointment.
 We always want you to understand your tax returns and feel comfortable about the information being filed.
-For a scheduled tax return review, we typically allocate about 15-20 minutes for individual tax returns (40 minutes if in-person versus telephone), and 30-40 minutes for partnership and corporate tax returns.
+For a scheduled tax return review, we typically allocate 40 minutes and will send a custom scheduling link.
+These are usually conducted with Teams for screen sharing and other productivity tools.

 Warning: We strongly encourage you to schedule your tax return review within 10 business days of receiving the draft copies.
 If you have had draft copies of your tax returns for more than 10 business days, we might not have availability to review your tax returns prior to the filing deadline.
-Also, we cannot review your partnership and S corporation tax returns during March; same applies to C corporations and individual tax returns during April.
+Also, we cannot review your individual tax return during April or October.
 Do not feel rushed!
 We can simply extend the filing of the tax returns until May or June, and schedule a review for that time.

-Please move ‘review tax returns’ ahead of ‘call mom’ on your To-Do List just this one time.
+Please move ‘review tax returns’ ahead of ‘call mom’ just this one time.
 Pretty please.

-Once you review and approve your business entity tax returns, you need to do two things:
+Once you review and approve your tax returns, you need to do two things:

-1. Give us permission to eFile your tax returns on your behalf (we will send your authorization similar to DocuSign through Canopy), AND
+1. Give us permission to eFile your tax returns on your behalf, AND

-2. Pay your tax preparation fee (we will send an invoice from Canopy which you can pay here).
+2. Pay your tax preparation fee.
 No tax returns are filed until payment is made.

 In Closing